-Goalie pants are one of those pieces of equipment that really aren’t that exciting, but at the same time, they shouldn’t be an underlooked piece of equipment.
+Goalie pants are one of those pieces of equipment that really aren’t that exciting, but at the same time, they shouldn’t be overlooked.
 If the pants are too bulky it’s difficult to move in them.
 If the pants have little protection, you will find yourself flinching at shots.
 If the pants break down in a single season, well you’ll find yourself back looking for new ones in a couple months.

 There are literally hundreds of different sizes, brands, and types of goalie pants on the market.
 For these reasons alone, I have created a list of the best goalie pants on the market today.
 When it comes to reviewing gear, we cover stuff that pros would use.
 If you’re looking for cheap goalie pants, this is not the article for you.
 We cover four sets of pants, because we believe that these are the only four worth buying when it comes to peak performance and protection.

 Simply put, if you actually want the best goalie pants, they’re on this list.